bvancilku/awesome-data-effectiveness/README.md

 ## Storage

-REMOVE THIS LINE, now really REMOVE THIS LINE

 Does the storage of your data permit its best use?

 * Broman, K. W., & Woo, K. H. (2018).
 Data Organization in Spreadsheets.
 The American Statistician, 72(1), 2–10. https://doi.org/10.1080/00031305.2017.1375989